wfyitf/multimodal_ood/README.md

 │   │    ├─── sample            <- processed target dir
 ```

-2. \[For Real OOD data:\] Then run the notebook `mmd_dataset_creation.ipynb` to create the Real OOD dataset.
+1. \[Dataset Generation:\] Then run the notebook `mmd_dataset_creation.ipynb` to create the Real OOD dataset.
 Then the dialogue and label data can be found under `dataset/mmd/sample/sample.json` and the corresponding images can be found under the directory `dataset/mmd/sample/images`.

 ### QA Dataset Creation